 In this new set of journaling challenges, students will receive a new activity to try out for a week or a month at a time.
-Each journaling challenge is designed to help your students try new things, to express themselves in new ways, or to promote positive behaviors.
+Each journaling challenge is designed to help your students try new things, express themselves in new ways, or promote positive behaviors.

 Encourage your students to stick with each challenge every single day for the duration of your choosing and then ask them to write small daily reflections and updates or a larger, more thoughtful journal entry at the end of the project.

 After performing the same daily actions and reflecting on their experiences, students will have a new understanding of the activity they completed as well as a deeper appreciation for the benefits of reflective writing.

 35 Journaling Challenges